-Metabolism and weight loss: How you burn calories
+Metabolism and weight loss – How you burn calories – How to speed up your metabolism

 It’s true that metabolism is linked to weight.
 But contrary to common belief, slow metabolism is rarely the cause of excess weight gain.
 Although your metabolism influences your body\’s basic energy needs, how much you eat and drink along with how much physical activity you get are the things that ultimately determine your weight.